-If you are a professional man in Adelaide carrying constant responsibility, deadlines, and decision making, stress probably feels like part of the job.
-You may be performing well, staying productive, and pushing through, yet your body tells a different story.
+If you are a professional man in Adelaide carrying constant responsibility, deadlines and decision making, stress probably feels like part of the job.
+You may be performing well, staying productive and pushing through, yet your body tells a different story.
 Poor sleep, constant mental alertness, physical tightness, irritability, or a feeling that you can never fully switch off.

+These are common symptoms of chronic stress in men, especially those in high-pressure roles.
 This is not a personal weakness.
 It is how the nervous system responds to long term pressure.

 Why stress hits professional men differently

-Professional men are often trained to manage stress through control, logic, and problem solving.
+Professional men are often trained to manage stress through control, logic and problem solving.
 These are valuable skills in business, but stress does not operate through logic.
 It operates through the nervous system.

 When work pressure is constant, the body remains in a heightened state of alert.
 This is known as fight or flight mode.
 It is designed to protect you in short bursts, not to run in the background for years.